containerum/containerum/CONTRIBUTING.md

 4. Once done, create a pull request to merge your fork with the `develop` branch of the original repo.
 Don't forget to describe the changes you are about to commit.

-5. We will review the pull request and if everythings is alright, we will add it to the next release.
+5. We will review the proposed changes and if everythings is alright, we will add them to the next release.

 Thanks,
 Containerum Team